belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` that too - along Cross site scripting forgery, using CRSF Token.

-`DPL` yep, and let's not forget a skeleton for audit trails and security logging.
+`DPL` yep, and don't forget a skeleton for audit trails and security logging.

 `RPE` Like the one you need to address the previously mentione R of STRIDE - repudiation threat.
 Yes! it also provides supports for that...